We sort your Self Assessment for you. £169, all in.

 Payable tax£5,000Payable tax£4,686

-Because the taxable income (even without deducted mortgage interest) was still out of the higher tax band, and because of the new, more generous tax bands in 2020, you end up paying £300 less in tax — although, of course, if you account for rental price changes, etc. the tax will probably stay the same…
+Because the taxable income (even without deducted mortgage interest) was still out of the higher tax band, you paid £300 less in tax.

 Example 3: carrying forward unclaimed finance costs

-Another way that landlords can benefit from the new rules is by carrying forward unclaimed finance costs.
+Another way that landlords could benefit from the 2020 changes was by carrying forward unclaimed finance costs.

-Basically, the 20% tax credit applies to the lowest of:
+The 20% tax credit applies to the lowest of the following expenses:

 • Mortgage interest